arthisupriyareddyerikareddy/Cab_booking_system/README.md

 ## Technologies Used

-- **Flask:** Python web framework for building the backend of the application.
+- **Flask and Fast API** Python web framework for building the backend of the application.
 - **Jinja2:** Templating engine used with Flask for rendering HTML pages.
 - **SQLite:** Lightweight database system used for storing cab booking data.
 - **SQLAlchemy:** ORM for database interactions in Flask.